d2fn/shades-rb/README.md

 ## As a command line utility for histogramming

-Histograms are very useful for understanding the distribution of values in a set of data.
+Histograms are indespensible for understanding the distribution of values in a set of data.
 Typically it is difficult to pick appropriate bin widths if you don't already have a solid understanding of the data.
-Shades implements dynamic rebalancing histograms based on [this paper](http://pages.cs.wisc.edu/~donjerko/hist.pdf) so get histograms that that make sense for whatever data you throw at them.
+Shades implements dynamic rebalancing histograms based on [this paper](http://pages.cs.wisc.edu/~donjerko/hist.pdf) so they always make sense for your data set.

 Say another file with the same structure as above includes one-minute system load averages as ```load1```